NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Client-side navigation

-In web applications that load a lot of JavaScript code, re-executing the app's code on every page navigation can waste too many CPU cycles.
+In web applications that load a lot of JavaScript code, re-executing the app's code on every page navigation is both slow and wasteful of CPU cycles.
 Client-side navigation, in contrast to traditional browser navigation, can help address this issue.

 Let's first examine how browsers handle navigation by default.
 When a user clicks on a link: